discordjs/guide/guide/oauth2/README.md

 ![Authorization Page](./images/authorize-app-page.png)

 You can see that by clicking `Authorize`, you allow the application to access your username and avatar.
-Once you click through, you should be redirected to the redirect url with a [fragment identifier](https://en.wikipedia.org/wiki/Fragment_identifier) appended to it.
+Once you click through, you should be redirected to your redirect url with a [fragment identifier](https://en.wikipedia.org/wiki/Fragment_identifier) appended to it.
 You now have an access token and can make requests to Discord's API to get information on the user.

 Modify `index.html` to add your OAuth2 url and to take advantage of the access token if it exists.
 Even though [`URLSearchParams`](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) is for working with query strings, it can work here because the structure of the fragment follows that of a query string after removing the leading "#".